sesame-project/simulationBasedTesting/documentation/userguide.md

 ## Creating New Project

-Create a new Java project - here, we use **TTSTestProject** Create a folder ``models'' in it.
-When creating the project, turn off ``Create module-info.java'' at the bottom of the project dialog.
+Create a new Java project - here, we use **TTSTestProject** Create a folder "models" in it.
+(When creating the project, turn off "Create module-info.java" at the bottom of the project dialog).

 In order to generate a model for the first time in a newly created project, it is necessary to register the metamodels.
 This can be done